Zainothy/HSRQuartz/11. Quartz/01. Unit Guides/Harmony/Sparkle.md

 >[!tip] For Break Points with 1 proc of S5 DDD, every superimposition you're missing adds around 1.4 SPD extra speed that you have to build.
 ## 11. Eidolons Run-down
 ##### **Eidolon 1**
     The 'Cipher' effect given by the Ultimate lasts for 1 more turn and all allies' ATK is increased by 40% while they hold 'Cipher'.
 ATK Buff is decent and the Cipher turn duration extension allows the DMG Bonus increase effect from the Ultimate effectively be permanent after the first Ultimate usage.
 ##### **Eidolon 2**
     Every stack of the Talent now additionally allows allies to ignore 8% of the enemy's DEF when attacking, stacking up to 3 times for a total of 24% DEF Ignore.
 DEF Ignore and DEF Shred is always welcome and is a good damage increase, even more so the more of it you stack, up to 100%.
 ~15% DMG Increase to ~18% DMG Increase (0 DEF Shred vs 76% DEF Shred present) Great eidolon that makes Sparkle's damage amplification feel quite significant.
 ##### **Eidolon 4**
     The ultimate recovers 1 extra Skill Point and Max Skill Points are increased by 1 additional skill point, from 7 to 8.
 Only useful for super skill point-intensive teams such as Dan Heng Imbibitor • Lunae's and Qingque's.
 ##### **Eidolon 6**
     The Crit.
 DMG buff provided by the skill is increased by an additional 30% of Sparkle's Crit.
 DMG and its effect now extends to all allies with 'Cipher'.
     As long as 1 ally holds Cipher, its effect will be spread to all other teammates with 'Cipher'.
 This Eidolon makes Sparkle into a great support for teams with 2 or even 3 Damage Dealers that scale on CRIT, but doesn't do all that much in teams with only 1 Damage Dealer.

-We hope you found this guide helpful.
-You can check out more guides, information and game data On our home page [[../../index|here]].
+**We hope you found this guide helpful, you can  check out more guides, information and data on our [[../../index|home page]].
+Also, please feel free to leave any feedback or log any issue on the Github, as we are still a developmental project and would greatly appreciate your help.**

 [^1]: **Hypercarry Team:** A Team Composition made up of either: 1 Damage Dealer, 2 Supports and 1 Sustain characters or 1 Damage Dealer and 3 Supports, where the Damage Dealer makes up ~90% of the team's damage output.